 - Transport – For the bigger festivals, public transport will sell out almost as fast as the tickets themselves.
 The longer you leave it, the more expensive things become.
 Private companies may step in with reasonably priced coach tickets but these can also have limited places.
 Try to confirm your transport as early as possible.
 For one thing, it will influence what you end up packing.

 - Here are some key things to consider:

 - How would you prefer to travel?
 If driving, find out what the rules are regarding cars and camper vans.
 What about vehicle insurance, especially for hire cars?
 If taking the train, how easy is it to reach the festival site from the station?
 Will you need to travel to the pick up point if taking a hire coach?
 What are the arrangements for coming back?
 Are you travelling from outside the country and need to book a flight as well?
 The more complicated your travel, the more you’ll need to consider the consequences if the festival is cancelled.
-A good insurance plan may be your friend here.
-It may seem fussy but clarifying your route will save a lot of last minute neuroses futher down the line.

 - How were things done last year?
 Chances are, the festival’s FAQ can give good advice on the best way to travel but look for discussions on forums and social media as well.
 These will be a good source of insider tips on what to do or avoid, and which private companies provide the most reliable service.
 If you’re unsure about anything, you can ask the community.

 - Passport and Visa – If you are travelling in from abroad, make sure you have a passport with lots of blank pages, valid for at least six months, and apply for any visas well in advance.
 A passport cover is a handy place to keep tickets and vital documents, whilst protecting everything from damage.
 Now would also be a good time to organise any necessary accommodation whilst in transit.
 Find the best prices at Booking.com.